 Load shedding has become a part of our lives, and maybe here to stay.
-Here’s what you can do to protect your home appliances before and during load shedding.
+Here’s what you can do to prepare for when your area is in load shedding.

 1. Protect appliances against surges

 Unplug appliances from the plug source and only plug back once the power is on, and invest in surge plug protectors for your home to protect against surges.

 Check if all your appliances are covered, and the circumstances they are covered for.